Liturgical Lighting Design for Worship Experience at Jakarta Cathedral

 Most importantly, the project demonstrates that successful church lighting is not measured by brightness alone.
 Instead, effective liturgical lighting helps people connect more deeply with worship, architecture, and the spiritual significance of the space.

-Through thoughtful integration of lighting design, heritage conservation, and human-centered principles, Jakarta Cathedral continues its mission of preserving its cultural legacy while enriching the experience of future generations of worshippers.
+Through thoughtful integration of lighting design, heritage conservation, and human-centered principles, Jakarta Cathedral continues its mission of preserving its cultural legacy while enriching the experience of future generations of worshippers and Jakarta tourism.

 Conclusion